project-repo/cagebreak/man/cagebreak-socket.7.md

 ## SECURITY

-The socket is restricted to the user for reading, writing and execution.
+The socket is restricted to the user for reading, writing and execution (700).

+All user software can execute arbitrary code while cagebreak is running.

 ## EXAMPLES